Counting Subgraphs in Somewhere Dense Graphs: Introduction

-Our main question is whether this strategy can be extended from $\scU$ to any monotone somehere dense class $\scG$.
-This it not obvious, since the argument above relies on two crucial ingredients that may be lost when moving from $\scU$ to $\scG$: \begin{enumerate} \item[(I.1)] We need to find a family of graphs $\hat{\mathcal{F}}= \{ \hat{F}_k~|~k\in \mathbb{N}\}$ such that $\#\homsprob(\hat{\mathcal{F}} \to \scG)$ is hard and, for all $k\in \N$, $a_k(\hat{F}_k) \neq 0$. \item[(I.2)] We need to find graphs $G_i$ such that $G \times G_i \in \scG$.
+Our main question is whether this strategy can be extended from $\scU$ to any monotone somewhere dense class $\scG$.
+This it not obvious, since the argument above relies on two crucial ingredients that may be lost when moving from $\scU$ to $\scG$: \begin{enumerate} \item[(I.1)] We need to find a family of graphs $\hat{\mathcal{F}}= \{ \hat{F}_k~|~k\in \N\}$ such that $\#\homsprob(\hat{\mathcal{F}} \to \scG)$ is hard and, for all $k\in \N$, $a_k(\hat{F}_k) \neq 0$. \item[(I.2)] We need to find graphs $G_i$ such that $G \times G_i \in \scG$.
 This is necessary since the argument performs a reduction to the problem of counting $\#\subs{M_k}{G\times G_i}$, and is not straightforward since $G\times G_i$ may not be in $\scG$ even when both $G,G_i$ are. \end{enumerate} It turns out that both requirements can be satisfied in a systematic way.
-First, we study each one of our problems, $\#\subsprob(\mathcal{H}\to\mathcal{G})$, $\#\indsubsprob(\mathcal{H}\to\mathcal{G})$, and $\#\homsprob(\mathcal{H}\to\mathcal{G})$, in some carefully chosen vertex-coloured and edge-coloured version.
-It is well-known that the coloured versions of these counting problems are equivalent in complexity (in the FPT sense) to the uncoloured versions, so to make progress, we may consider the coloured versions.
-Next, coloured graphs come with a canonical coloured version of the tensor product which satisfies (\ref{eq:intro_tensor_linear}), so we can hope to apply interpolation via tensor products.
-The introduction of colours in the analysis of parameterised problems is a common tool for streamlining reductions that are otherwise unnecessarily complicated (see e.g.\ \cite{CurticapeanM14,RothSW21Icalp,DorflerRSW22,FockeR22}).
-The technical details of the coloured versions are not hard, but cumbersome to state, hence we defer them to Section~\ref{sec:prelims}.
-We will not need the exact definitions to give a high-level explanation of how we achieve (I.1) and (I.2) for these coloured versions.
-These are achieved as follows.
+First, we study $\#\subsprob(\mathcal{H}\to\mathcal{G})$ in some carefully chosen vertex-coloured and edge-coloured version.
+It is well-known that the coloured version of the problem is equivalent in complexity (in the FPT sense) to the uncoloured version; so, to make progress, we may consider the coloured version.
+Next, coloured graphs come with a canonical coloured version of the tensor product which satisfies (\ref{eq:intro_tensor_linear}), so we can hope to apply interpolation via tensor products in the colorful setting, too.
+The introduction of colours in the analysis of parameterised problems is a common tool for streamlining reductions that are otherwise unnecessarily complicated (see e.g.\ \cite{CurticapeanM14,PeyerimhoffRSSVW22,DorflerRSW22,FockeR22}).
+The technical details of the coloured version are not hard, but cumbersome to state; since here we do not need them, we defer them to Section~\ref{sec:prelims}.
+Let us now give a high-level explanation of how we achieve (I.1) and (I.2).